lzakrzewski/stress-testing-sandbox/README.md

 `make deploy`

 ## Stress testing
+Stress testing was built in with [Gatling](http://gatling.io/).
+Script runs stress tests using configuration from **config/config.makefile**.
-`make run_stress_test` - performs stress test on your infrastructure.
+`make run_stress_test`

 Stress test scenario:
 - Render wall with posts
 - Publish a post on the wall

 As default it ramps from 1 request per second to 100 requests per second during 100 seconds.
+Those values can be set, see [configuration](doc/advanced-configuration.md)
 Executing of stress test requires fast internet connection.
 **Notice** It's great idea to run `make run_stress_test` from machine in same networking like host with `php-application` and `redis-cache` .

 See the `gatling` [simulation scenario](gatling-stress-testing/user-files/simulations/PublishPostSimulation.scala):

-#### Stress test result:
+#### Stress testing result:

 ![](doc/results/req-per-sec/1x-1-CPU-2GB-16.04-50-50.png)